scooby359/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: 12th April 2018

+**Today's Progress**: Uni work - C++ (C11, pointers) and Android A6 project.

+**Thoughts** Spent an hour or so on some class work for Uni playing with C11 unique pointers and functors.
+Then tried to get back to an Android project I started a couple of months ago and left...
+Didn't realise how rusty I'd be on it!
+Also played with the Room database manager instead of raw SQLiteDBHelper, so that took a bit of learning on top of remembering my work.
+But, spent a good hour with build errors and update installations and blah.. so gave up on and will pick it up tomorrow.

+**Links to Work**

+#### Tweets Sent - ✓

 ### Day 6: 11th April 2018

 **Today's Progress**: Completed some JavaScript training on FreeCodeCamp.